Pawtuxet Village RI: A Best Kept New England Travel Secret

 just might need to take that extended walk to neutralize the appetizing

-For the sweet tooth, Dear Hearts Family Ice Cream Shop satisfies with
+For the ice cream lover, Dear Hearts Family Ice Cream Shop (2218 Broad St.) satisfies with

 While the food options abound in this small village within just a few